chedim/cliffhanger/README.md

 and, or, not

 # Comparison operators
-is -- equality comparison (in js: ==) under -- less than comparison (in js: <) above -- greater than comparison (in js: >) not above -- less than or equals comparison not under -- greater than or equals comparison
+- is -- equality comparison (in js: ==)
+- is under -- less than comparison (in js: <)
+- is above -- greater than comparison (in js: >)
+- is not above -- less than or equals comparison
+- is not under -- greater than or equals comparison

 Examples:
   `when user name is guest`